tfluhr/test-project/docs/chapters/01-introduction.md

 ::: summary :::

-**Digital publishing is expensive.** Lantern aims to minimize the technology costs of producing and distributing open textbooks in order to focus limited resources on funding the writing and editing of open educational resources.
+**Digital publishing is expensive.** Lantern aims to minimize the technology costs of producing and distributing open textbooks in order to help creators focus limited resources on writing and editing of open textbooks.

 :::

 ### Features

-- **Sustainable:** Lantern focuses on [minimal computing](https://go-dh.github.io/mincomp/about/) techniques in order to minimize infrastructure, configuration, hosting, and maintenance costs related to digital web publishing.
+- **Sustainable:** Lantern applies [minimal computing](https://go-dh.github.io/mincomp/about/) techniques to minimize infrastructure, configuration, hosting, and maintenance costs related to digital publishing.

 - **Portable:** Lantern emphasizes the use of plain text, non-prorprietary file formats that can run on any machine or web host.
-No databases, application software, or server maintenance required.
+No databases or servers are required.

 - **Multi-format:** Lantern teaches semantic markup technologies for producing Markdown, HTML, PDF, and DOCX editions of open textbooks.

+- **Free:** Lantern uses free and open source software and web services for processing, building, deploying, and hosting open textbooks.

 ### Credits